Kaminyou/Halftone-Color-QR-Codes/README.md

         Default: False (grayscale)

     --edge-enhance (flag):
-        If set, edges will be detected for module region keeping
+        If set, edges will be detected for module region keeping.
         Default: False (disabled)

+    --wo-halftone (flag):
+        If set, our function will turn off the halftoning process.
+        Default: False (Do halftoning)

     --pad-size (int):
         Padding (in pixels) to apply around the final output QR code.